Developments in Saudi Arabia

 Postcard from Dammam, December 2017

 We have recently returned from a fantastic visit to Dammam Saudi Arabia.
 The phrase, As-salamu alaykum, meaning “peace be upon you”, is certainly an apt reflection of our recent journey to Saudi Arabia.
 It is both a blessing and a welcome, an indication of the generosity and hospitality that typifies this country and its people.
-Our small team, consisting of Carlos Montana-Hoyos (UC), Elke Stracke (UC), and myself, travelled to Dammam, in South East province of Saudi Arabia, in early December 2017.
+Our small team, consisting of Carlos Montana-Hoyos (DIDI), Elke Stracke (UC), and myself, traveled to Dammam, in South East province of Saudi Arabia, in early December 2017.
 Our purpose was to visit the women-only College of Design at Imam Abdul Rahman Bin Faisal University (aka University of Dammam) to conduct research on the implementation and evolution of the previously developed “Industrial Design curriculum for the first female-only Industrial Design programme in Saudi

 Arabia”.
 Follow our story in the latest HERDSA News (Vol 40, 2, p.
 19 & 21).